 - the homepage of the Michael and Honor Thwaites Heritage Association, supporting the literary estate of poet and author Michael Rayner Thwaites and his wife Honor Mary Scott Thwaites.

 - Collected Poetry of Michael Thwaites for online reading, with themed selection lists.

 Robert “Ernest” Thwaites, a young schoolmaster, emigrated from Yorkshire to Australia in 1911 to take up a teaching post in Brisbane.
 His brother Francis emigrated to the USA and his brother Jack emigrated to Canada.
-They were part of a flood of young men seeking a better future than was offered to them in the England of a century ago.
+They were part of a flood of young British men seeking a better future than was offered to them in the England or Scotland of a century ago.

 An extensive family tree is available online and is steadily updated as more ancestors are identified.
 The online trees work with a mouse and PC, but not with touch-screens.
 The way to find your way around is: